Getting the workforce active by making fitness fun

-Despite being a successful digital product, there was a long way to go to increase engagement levels to make it part of everyday use.
-The app was free and easy to install already, but users weren’t making use of all the app's features, nor did they have a way of easily getting colleagues to participate.
+Despite being having a successful digital product, there was a long way to go to increase engagement levels to make it part of everyday use so they approached Despark to redesign and develop the platform.

 The BriefDigitally transform the app’s experience, making it more engaging for regular use and encourage users to invite new participators along to challenges.

 The app had to make fitness fun, competitive and become habitual.
 Historic data from previous players inspired different gamified simulations to create fun and engaging stories.
 Who knew John from Finance did enough steps in 4 weeks to climb Mount Everest!

 We took an analytical and experiential approach to develop new wireframes, user stories and design choices that fit the qualitative and quantitative research gathered.
 All existing features were refined and new useful features were added to finesse the product.
 These include a step tracker, push notifications and awards, personalised activity score and company wide challenges and mini challenges.